AustinCodingAcademy/ACA_academicManagerTraining/steps/instructionSupport.md

   - Admin-Terms *Can add or edit new classes*
   - Admin-Textbooks *Access to all textbooks for reference*
   - The Student Handbook can also be found through the waffle icon at the top of Campus Manager
-  - Student's View: ACA employs recent graduates a [tutors](https://austincodingacademy.com/tutors/) to help student outside of class.
-You can guide student to find tutors from Campus Manager by clicking on the waffle icon at the top.
+  - Student's View: ACA employs recent graduates as [tutors](https://austincodingacademy.com/tutors/) to help students outside of class.
+You can guide students to find tutors from Campus Manager by clicking on the waffle icon at the top.
   - Student's View: Also from the waffle icon you can find ACA's [Calendar](https://calendar.austincodingacademy.com/) of events.

 ###RocketChat Admin/ Announcements